AdityaT-19/Dice_Roller/README.md

-# dice_app
+# die_app

-A simple Flutter project that rolls a die.
+A simple Flutter project that rolls a dice.